go-jet/jet/README.md

 ```
 _There is no limitation for how big or nested destination structure can be._

-Now to lets execute a above statement on open database connection db and store result into `dest`.
+Now lets execute a above statement on open database connection db and store result into `dest`.

 ```go
 err := stmt.Query(db, &dest)
 handleError(err)
 ```

+__And thats It.__

-And thats it. `dest` now contains the list of all actors(with list of films acted, where each film has information about language and list of belonging categories) that acted in films longer than 180 minutes, film language is 'English'
+`dest` now contains the list of all actors(with list of films acted, where each film has information about language and list of belonging categories) that acted in films longer than 180 minutes, film language is 'English'
 and film category is not 'Action'.

 Lets print `dest` as a json to see: